 2. BA is cool, but MA is better

 You don’t need a bachelor’s degree to land a job as an accountant, but having one will make the job search much easier.
 To obtain the standard CPA license, you’ll need to put in 120-150 credit hours, but if you want to pull out all the stops to a well-paid job in the niche which offers room for further salary growth and promotion, it would be a wise move to get a master’s degree, just to stay on the safe side of the interview table.
-Fortunately, you can obtain relevant BA and MA degrees through online accounting courses and thus slice the time required for job acquisition or career change.
+Fortunately, if don’t have enough years on your hands to obtain BA and MA degrees, you can acquire necessary knowledge through online accounting courses and thus slice the time required for the job acquisition or career change.
 On top of global availability, web-based accounting programs offer flexibility with class scheduling, as well as possibilities for scholarship subsidies and grants.

 3. Boundless room for growth